 Today, the Vienna Boys Choir consists of 100 boys between the ages of ten and fourteen, from dozens of nations, divided into four touring groups.
 Each group spends nine to eleven weeks of the school year on tour.
 Between them, the four choirs give 300 concerts and performances each year before almost half a million people.
 They visit virtually all European countries, and are frequent guests in Asia, Australia, and the Americas.

 The choir’s current repertoire includes everything from medieval to contemporary and experimental music.
 Motets and lieder for boys’ choir form the core of the touring repertoire, as do the choir’s own arrangements of quintessentially Viennese music like waltzes and polkas by Lanner, Lehár, and Strauss.
 The boys love to act, so children’s operas have also been an important part of the repertoire since the 1920s.

 UCCS Presents is proud to bring the Vienna Boys Choir to the Pikes Peak region as part of the Artist Series’ first full season.
-Don’t miss the once-in-a-lifetime opportunity to see this iconic ensemble at the premiere new Shockley-Zalabak Theater, co-presented with the Colorado Springs Children’s Chorale.
+Don’t miss the once-in-a-lifetime opportunity to see this iconic ensemble at the premiere new Shockley-Zalabak Theater, with selections featuring the Colorado Springs Children’s Chorale.
 Tickets are still available- get yours here.